 The distillation process: The heart of production

-Distillation is the key process by which the aromas of botanicals are extracted and concentrated into alcohol.
-In simple terms, distillation uses the different boiling temperatures of alcohol and essential oils in botanicals.
+Distillation is the key process through which the aromas of botanicals are extracted and concentrated in alcohol.
+Simply put, distillation exploits the different boiling temperatures of alcohol and the essential oils in botanicals.

 What is meant by distillation?

 Distillation is a separation technique that allows you to purify or concentrate a liquid or gaseous substance by separating it from other substances.
-It is based on the principle that different components of a mixture have different boiling points.
+It's based on the principle that different components of a mixture have different boiling points.
 By heating the mixture, the substances with the lower boiling points evaporate first, turning into vapor.
-This vapor is then cooled, causing it to return to a liquid state (condensation), thus separating it from the substances with a higher boiling point.
-In the context of gin, the goal is to extract the essential oils and aromatic compounds from the botanicals and transfer them into the alcohol.
-Easier said than done because the variable temperature comes into play, which has a fundamental effect on the juniper and botanicals.
+This vapor is then cooled, returning it to a liquid state (condensation), thus separating it from the substances with a higher boiling point.
+In the context of gin, the goal is to extract the essential oils and aromatic compounds from the botanicals and transfer them to the alcohol.
+This is easier said than done because the variable temperature comes into play, which fundamentally affects the juniper and botanicals.

 The main production methods of Gin

-There are several techniques for obtaining gin, each of which influences the final aromatic profile:
+There are several techniques for making gin, each of which influences the final aromatic profile:

-• Characteristics : No colouring or sugars are allowed after distillation (except in very small quantities).
+Characteristics : No coloring or sugars are added after distillation (except in very small quantities).
 This process guarantees a "dry" and clean gin, with the aromas of the botanicals well integrated.

-• Process : Similar to London Dry, but offers more flexibility.
-Neutral alcohol is distilled with botanicals.
-Unlike London Dry, in this case the addition of natural flavors or colorants after distillation is permitted, as long as the predominant flavor remains that of juniper.
+Process : Similar to London Dry, but offers greater flexibility.
+The neutral spirit is distilled with the botanicals.
+Unlike London Dry, the addition of natural flavors or colorings after distillation is permitted, as long as the predominant flavor remains that of juniper.

-• Process: This is the simplest method and does not involve redistillation.
-The botanicals are simply infused directly into neutral alcohol for a certain period of time, releasing their aromas.
-After infusion, the mixture is filtered and bottled.
+Process : This is the simplest method and does not involve redistillation.
+The botanicals are simply infused directly in neutral alcohol for a certain period of time, releasing their aromas.
+After infusing, the mixture is filtered and bottled.

-• Characteristics: Often produces gins with a darker color (due to the direct extraction of pigments from botanicals) and a "rawer" and less refined flavor than distilled gins.
+Characteristics : It often produces gins with a darker color (due to the direct extraction of pigments from the botanicals) and a "rawer" and less refined flavor than distilled gins.
 It is the oldest and least controlled method in terms of aromatic precision.

 From distillation to bottle

-Once the gin spirit is ready, it is usually high in alcohol (often over 70-80% ABV).
-It is then diluted with purified water until it reaches the desired strength for bottling (typically between 37.5% and 47% ABV, but this can vary).
-Some producers let the gin sit for a short time before bottling to allow the flavours to blend.
-Gin making is an art that requires knowledge of the ingredients, mastery of the distillation process and, last but not least, a good deal of creativity.
-It is this combination that creates the extraordinary variety of gins available today, each with its own history and unique flavour profile.
+Once the gin distillate is ready, it usually has a high alcohol content (often above 70-80% ABV).
+It is then diluted with purified water until it reaches the desired alcohol content for bottling (typically between 37.5% and 47% ABV, but this can vary).
+Some producers let the gin rest for a short time before bottling to allow the aromas to blend.
+Gin production is an art that requires knowledge of the ingredients, mastery of the distillation process, and, last but not least, a good dose of creativity.
+It is this combination that allows for the extraordinary variety of gins available today, each with its own history and unique flavor profile.